Why People Fear Naturism

 • sociological analysis of norm formation and stigma

-• historical examination of cultural and legal constructs
+• historical examination of cultural and legal frameworks

-The objective is to identify systemic patterns in perception and interpretation rather than to quantify behavioural prevalence.
+The objective is to identify systemic patterns of perception and interpretation.

 1. Introduction

-Naturism, defined as non-sexual social nudity, remains subject to persistent public resistance despite its historical continuity and documented association with wellbeing outcomes.
+Naturism, defined as non-sexual social nudity, continues to generate public resistance despite structured environments and defined behavioural standards.

-In contemporary societies, exposure to nudity occurs predominantly within limited and highly specific contexts:
+In many societies, exposure to nudity occurs primarily within:

 • private environments